2444-Goulmy-Luther-Museum-Interieur.jpg

 About the Luther Museum

-The Lutheran Museum Amsterdam is situated in the Wittenberg building on the Nieuwe Keizersgracht 570, built in 1772.
-It is named after the place where Maarten Luther announced his 95 Theses for the reformation of the then church in 1517.
-That was what led to the reformation.
+The Luther Museum Amsterdam is located in the Wittenberg building on Nieuwe Keizersgracht.
+This building, dating back to 1772, is named after the place where Martin Luther proclaimed his theses on the reformation of the then church in 1517, which led to the Reformation.

-The Lutheran community in Amsterdam was founded at the end of the 16th century.
-In the 17th century about 20% of the population was Lutheran and many buildings are evidence of this, such as the Old Lutheran Church on Spui and the Round Lutheran Church on the Singel.
-In the course of history, the Lutheran Church and diaconate built up an important collection.
+At the end of the 16th century, the Lutheran congregation was founded in Amsterdam.
+By the seventeenth century, about twenty percent of the population was Lutheran, and many buildings, such as the Old Lutheran Church on Spui and the Round Lutheran Church on Singel, serve as reminders of this history.
+Over the years, the Lutheran church and diaconate collected important heritage.

-The building itself - comprising the governors' rooms, the corridor and the church hall - is the most important part of the heritage.
-The heritage collection also includes paintings by Breenbergh and Ruysdael, as well as authentic pieces of furniture and silverware.
+The building itself – including the regents' rooms, the hallway, and the church hall – is the most significant piece in the collection.
+The heritage collection also includes paintings by artists like Breenbergh and Ruysdael, silverware, and authentic furniture.

-With its impressive regent rooms and the church hall, the Lutheran Museum is a perfect location for meetings, events, presentations and gatherings (and even weddings!).
+With its impressive regents' rooms and the Church Hall, the Luther Museum is a perfect location for meetings, events, presentations and gatherings.

-Come for a visit to take a look or click here for more information.
+Come visit us or click here for more information.

 Tickets